India, Pakistan teams to meet on July 14 to discuss Kartarpur Corridor issues

 In November 2018, Pakistan agreed to set up the border-crossing linking Gurdwara Darbar Sahib in Kartarpur, the final resting place of Sikhism founder Guru Nanak, to Dera Baba Nanak in Punjab's Gurdaspur district.

-Kartarpur is located in Pakistan's Narowal district, about four km from Dera Baba Nanak.
+Kartarpur is located in Pakistan's Narowal district across the Ravi river, about four km from Dera Baba Nanak.